Kimberly Klacik: November 2020 7th district election

 President Donald Trump retweeted her ad, stating that "Kimberly will work with the Trump Administration and we will bring Baltimore back, and fast.
 Don't blow it Baltimore, the Democrats have destroyed your city!"
 Klacik was one of the speakers on the first day of the 2020 Republican National Convention, where she gave a two-minute speech.

-After Klacik accused Mfume in a Twitter post of avoiding debating her, Mfume responded with a post saying that Klacik lacked familiarity with Baltimore, does not live in the city, and that a widely-viewed campaign advertisement of Klacik's had misspelled the city's name.
+After Klacik accused Mfume in a Twitter post of avoiding debating her, Mfume responded with a post saying that Klacik lacked familiarity with Baltimore, does not live in the city, and that a widely viewed campaign advertisement of Klacik's had misspelled the city's name.

 Klacik lost the election with 28 percent of the vote to Mfume's 71.6 percent.
 She conceded the race to Mfume.
 On November 8, Klacik claimed that she had won in-person voting and that she had raised enough donations to investigate alleged "irregularities."
 According to the results published by the State Board of Elections, Mfume received more votes in in-person early and election-day voting as well as in mail-in and provisional voting.

 By the end of her 2020 House election campaign, Klacik had raised $8.3 million from small donors, most of them not from Maryland.
 A 2021 Washington Post article on Klacik's campaign finance filings showed that the campaign paid $4.2 million to two consulting firms.
 One of them, Arsenal Media Group, who had contracted with Benny Johnson to script and direct the August 2020 campaign video, received over $500,000.
 The other one, Olympic Media, was paid almost $3.7 million.
 Klacik's campaign initially reported part of it to the Federal Election Commission as payments to Republican fundraising platform WinRed.

+2024 2nd district election

+On February 8, 2024, Klacik announced that she would run for Congress in Maryland's 2nd congressional district, seeking to succeed retiring U.S. Representative Dutch Ruppersberger.
+During the election, she ran on a platform focused on the issues of crime, immigration, and inflation.
+Klacik won the Republican primary election on May 14, 2024, and faced Baltimore County Executive Johnny Olszewski in the general election, during which she sought to bring attention to Olszewski's various ethics controversies.
+Klacik was defeated by Olszewski in the general election.

 Personal life

-Klacik is married to Jeff Klacik.
-They have a daughter and live in Middle River, Maryland.
+Klacik was married to Jeffrey Klacik.
+They have a daughter and lived in Middle River, Maryland.
+They are currently separated.

 Defamation lawsuit against Candace Owens

 Commentator Candace Owens accused Klacik of being a strip club “madame” who spent campaign funds on cocaine.
 Klacik responded by filing a $20M defamation lawsuit in August 2021.
 The suit was dismissed with prejudice in December 2022.
+Further, Klacik was ordered to pay Owens $115,000 for legal fees.